 Several of the most beautiful gardens are clustered near downtown Salem and within walking distance of each other.
 The 100-acre Bush’s Pasture Park is an oasis of fruiting and flowering trees, native plants, a formal rose garden and majestic oaks framing an open meadow.
 The gardens, part of a Victorian farmstead established by pioneer businessman Asahel Bush II, include an 1878 Italianate mansion, now the Bush House Museum, and a conservatory built in 1882.
 Renovated in 2011, the conservatory is filled with hundreds of plants, some very unusual, along with information on the role of conservatories during the Victorian era.

-At the adjacent Historic Deepwood Estate, visitors can explore the formal gardens laid out in the 1930s by Lord & Schryver, the Northwest’s first female landscape architecture firm.
-You’ll find traditional boxwood gardens, an English teahouse garden, and all manner of graceful arches, gazebos, ornamental gates and fences.
+At the adjacent Deepwood Museum and Gardens, visitors can explore the formal gardens laid out in the 1930s by Lord & Schryver, the Northwest’s first female landscape architecture firm.
+You’ll find traditional boxwood gardens, an English tea house garden, and all manner of graceful arches, gazebos, ornamental gates and fences.
 A nature trail, resplendent with native plants, weaves its way along the western border of the property.
 While the gardens at Deepwood are a delight in any season, the perennial borders are a riot of color from spring to fall.

 Save time to stroll State Capital State Park, lined with cherry trees that burst into bloom each spring, and Willson Park, with hundreds of varieties of trees, shrubs, flowers and an array of sculpture, three fountains and the new Oregon World War II Memorial with a 33-foot-tall, 15-ton obelisk.